despicablehorror/despicablehorror/README.md

 Hey, I'm Dess.
-Read my strawpage for more general information, and a list of all my fandoms are in another repository <a href="https://github.com/despicablehorror/fandoms">here,</a> or below this one
+Read my strawpage for more general information, and a list of all my fandoms are in another repository <a href="https://github.com/despicablehorror/fandoms">here,</a> or below this one if you're curious :)

 ![38111d7e-a8a6-4d52-8b47-02e7b71db811](https://github.com/user-attachments/assets/31ee9075-e280-4d9d-8d4d-3c647a73af33)